Rocky Point Serenity At Shoreham AA Meeting

 7:00 PM - 8:00 PM

-ROCKY POINT SERENITY AT SHOREHAM meets on Monday at 7:00 PM - 8:00 PM in Shoreham, New York at the St. Anselms Episcopal Church.
+ROCKY POINT SERENITY AT SHOREHAM meets on Monday at 7:00 PM - 8:00 PM in Shoreham, New York.
 This open meeting welcomes anyone interested in learning about recovery from alcoholism.
 The meeting is wheelchair accessible.

 Location & Map